-In addition to the District Directed Site Meetings described in Section 14.8.3, intermediate site unit members shall schedule at least ten (10) hours of Unit Member Directed Department meetings per year.
-Unit Member Directed Department Meetings shall be scheduled during one (1) of the adjusted days per month.
+In addition to the District Directed Site Meetings described in Section 14.8.3, intermediate site unit members will have at least ten (10) hours of Unit Member Directed Department meetings per year.
+Unit Member Directed Department Meetings will be scheduled during one (1) of the adjusted days per month.